Did you know that nearly 70 percent of smokers die from smoking–related problems?

-It’s easy not to resist going back to cigarettes when you smell the tobacco smoke, your friends pressurise you into joining them or when you’re feeling stressed.
-Get mechanisms ready for those urges so that you can kick the habit in for good such as munching on fruit, exercising regularly and getting used to saying: “I don’t smoke, see you when you get back”
+It’s not easy to resist going back to cigarettes when you smell the tobacco smoke, see people smoking around you or when you’re feeling stressed.
+Get mechanisms ready for those urges so that you can kick the habit in for good such as munching on fruit, exercising regularly and getting used to saying: “I don’t smoke, see you when you get back”.

 Most importantly, hang in there.
 Smoking is an addiction, but like with any addiction, with the right resources and support you can overcome it.
 It takes time and belief in yourself and there are millions of people have proven it’s possible.